 The first half of this journey wanders lazily through low-banked woods.
 With a sandy-bottom, this is an excellent area to swim.
-Passing Earl Landing the river banks become steeper with a larger diversity of fauna, making for one of the most scenic and popular stretches of river for tubers, paddlers and anglers.
-There are also occasional rock gardens to navigate and one stretch of quicker current as the river approaches Highway 63.
+Passing Earl Park Landing the river banks become steeper making for one of the more scenic and popular stretches of river for tubers, paddlers, and anglers.
+There are occasional rock gardens to navigate and one stretch of quicker current as the river approaches Highway 63.

-Along the way:
+Along the Way

 Return to Ranger Recommended Paddles